badsyntax/richardwillis.info/blog/monitor-nextjs-app-prometheus-nodejs.md

 registry.registerMetric(ttfbHistogram);
 ```

-Now create the `/vitals` endpoint to record the metric:
+Create the `/vitals` endpoint to record the metric:

 ```ts
 import { Request, Response } from 'express';